 Rob Johnson is a senior attorney at the Institute for Justice, where he litigates to protect private property, free speech, and other individual rights.

 Rob also litigates to uphold the right to financial privacy.
-He is currently challenging the FBI’s dragnet search and seizure of over eight hundred safety deposit boxes, and he is involved in efforts opposing the expansion of bank reporting laws to cryptocurrencies.
-He previously represented a series of small business owners who had their entire bank accounts seized by the IRS because of alleged violations of bank reporting laws, and he launched an initiative that resulted in the IRS reopening hundreds of such cases and returning millions of dollars.
+He is currently challenging a federal rule that requires money services businesses along the border to report all cash transactions over just $200.
+Previously, he successfully litigated a Fourth Amendment challenge to the FBI’s dragnet search and seizure of over eight hundred safety deposit boxes.
+He also represented a series of small business owners who had their entire bank accounts seized by the IRS because of alleged violations of bank reporting laws, and he launched an initiative that resulted in the IRS reopening hundreds of such cases and returning millions of dollars.

 Rob’s writing has been published in the Wall Street Journal, Washington Post, Politico, and Reason, among other venues.
 Rob has testified about occupational licensing before the House and Senate Judiciary Committees and has twice testified about civil forfeiture before the House Ways & Means Oversight Subcommittee.
 He has also testified before state legislatures across the country.